trumboosahil/statistics/Readme.md

  Like survey for data scientist should be done who has knowledge about data scietist. e,g stack overflow developer survey

+# What is called variables
+Variable is a property that can take any value like height, weight

+## Two kinds of variables
+1. Quantitative
+  Numerical like age
+  a) Discreate values
+   Class,
+  b) Continuous values
+   height, weight, River length, Blood pressure
+3. Qualititative / Catgorical value
+  Based on characteristic we can do math operations eg, gender, martial status

 1. Measure of central tendency
 2. Measure of dispersion